macros29/zhenli.name/content/posts/draft/up_and_running_with_gatk.md

 +++
-title = "Download and align single cell RNA-seq data: Part I" author = "Zhen Li" date = 2018-12-12
+title = "Up and running with GATK" author = "Zhen Li" date = 2018-12-12
 +++